Airrcat/shards/README.md

 # shards
-a simple shellcode loader template use python(3.10) and pyinstaller(5.9.0), easy to learn.
+a simple  aav shellcode loader template use python(3.10) and pyinstaller(5.9.0), easy to learn.

 until 2023.12.24 it can bypass 360、huorong、windows defender(connected to the Internet）